 magazine ad from 1895

 There were three different primary versions of the Hotchkiss No. 1 during the time it was available (see note 11).
-And each version came in two styles; with a staple-holding tail and without.
+And each version came in two styles; with a staple-holding spiral coil (aka “tail”) and without.

-The first version of the Hotchkiss No. 1 was introduced in 1898 and was available at least through 1921 and probably a bit longer.
-The picture above is of a first version without a tail while the picture at the beginning of the post shows a first version with a tail.
-A first version without a tail weighed 1 pound 2 ounces and was made of nickel-plated cast iron.
+The first version of the Hotchkiss No. 1 was introduced in 1901 and was available at least through 1921 and probably a bit longer.
+The picture above is of a first version without a spiral coil while the picture at the beginning of the post shows a first version with a spiral coil.
+A first version without a spiral coil weighed 1 pound 2 ounces and was made of nickel-plated cast iron.
 It measured 4″L x 2″W x 4.5″H.

 newspaper ad from 1901